 Kids Ocean Day

 Kids Ocean Day is an annual celebration and call to action for the protection of the world’s oceans.
-The event’s goal is to allow students to interact with the environment in order to truly learn the importance of preserving it.
+The event’s goal is to allow students from underserved schools to interact with the environment in order to truly learn the importance of preserving it.
 Sponsored by the California Coastal Commission, Kids Ocean Day events are hosted throughout the state by different organizations.
 It includes a series of assemblies, a beach clean-up, and aerial art display.
 Orange County Coastkeeper has been the local Kids Ocean Day coordinator since 2008.

-Kids Ocean Day 2013: June 4th @ Huntington State Beach!
+Kids Ocean Day 2013: June 4th, Huntington State Beach

 Kids Ocean Day 2012: “Defend the Sea!”